SAP-samples/security-research-taintgraphs/README.md

 ╰─ build/install/cpg-to-dot/bin/cpg-to-dot --gitFile data/libxml2_git.txt --host localhost --port 7687 --protocol bolt --output out
 ```
 The above command will use a graph database accessible via Bolt.
 The extracted paths will be written to %out% directory with the pattern %out%/%commit%.cpg

-The git text file should have following format:
+The git text file should have following format, but mind it is best advise to sort the commits by time.
+The extraction tool only updates Deltas for efficiency.
+The initial commit should be close to the first vulnerable commit, regarding the committing date.

 ```
 http://GITREPO/URL
 FIRST INISTAL COMMIT